mudiageo/sveltekit-adapter-tauri/README.md

 ## what it does

-Today, we're excited to announce sveltekit-adapter-tauri, an experimental adapter that brings the power of SvelteKit to Tauri applications.
+We're excited to announce sveltekit-adapter-tauri, an experimental adapter that brings the power of SvelteKit to Tauri applications.
 This adapter enables developers to build desktop applications using SvelteKit's powerful features while leveraging Tauri's secure, lightweight runtime.

 ## Why This Adapter?